 - Add water

-Another fun thing to do is to try the same experiment with jelly beans and M&Ms.
+- Try the same experiment with jelly beans or M&Ms.

 Chromatography Experiment with Food Coloring